wsasser3/content/src/content/lesson/[draft]using-conditionals.md

 We make decisions every day since we wake up, most of them are already automated in our brains like taking a shower and some other requiere out attention like: Should I ware the red or the blu shirt?

 A very similar process can happend when coding a computer, you can create scripts that automate the computer behavior depending on certain variables.
-For example: a baby monitor that s
+For example: a baby monitor that send you an SMS when any sound or camera movement happends.

-`If`... **the temprature is more than 28**... send an sms to +1345 5557777.
+`If`... **some signal is detected on the mic or camera**... send an sms to +1345 5557777.
 `Else`... do nothing.

-That is what we call a "condition" that limits the execution of a particular block of code depending on one or more variable values.
+That is what we call a "condition": It limits the execution of a particular block of code depending on one or more variable having epevalues.

 ## How to code a condition